tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _interface_ __Message__   [se.natusoft.osgi.aps.api.net.groups.service] {

->  This represents a complete message containing any data you want to send to the group.
-You provide the message with data using the OutputStream, and read message data using the InputStream.
+This represents a complete message containing any data you want to send to the group.
+You provide the message with data using the _OutputStream_, and read message data using the _InputStream_.

 __OutputStream getOutputStream()__

->  Returns an OutputStream to write message on.
-Multiple calls to this will return the same OutputStream!
+Returns an _OutputStream_ to write message on.
+Multiple calls to this will return the same _OutputStream_!

 __InputStream getInputStream()__

->  Returns an InputStream for reading the message.
-Multiple calls to this will return new InputStream:s starting from the beginning!
+Returns an _InputStream_ for reading the message.
+Multiple calls to this will return new _InputStream_:s starting from the beginning!

 __UUID getId()__

->  Returns the id of this message.
+Returns the id of this message.

 __String getMemberId()__

->

 _Returns_

 > id of member as a string.

 __String getGroupName()__

->

 _Returns_